-EPIC’s network of volunteer groundtruthers help us monitor every logging project and destructive action in the Klamath National Forest and surrounding public lands.
+Groundtruthing is an important tool used to monitor logging projects and other industrial activities on public lands.
 The information gained from groundtruthing allows EPIC to provide the public with information needed to understand, and engage in, decisions affecting public forest lands, waters and wildlife.
 Information from on-the-ground monitoring also helps EPIC challenge bad logging projects, destructive grazing and other Forest Service actions that degrade the environment.

 Logging groundtruthing is simple.
 Visit a proposed timber sale and document what the Forest Service or BLM is proposing.
 This information enables EPIC, and you, to compare what the agency is planning on the ground versus what it states in the timber sale documents.
 Past groundtruthers have found discrepancies in agency information and documented rare plants and animals that have led to the cancellation of some or all of the proposed logging.

-EPIC’s 2017 Basecamp will be located at a public camp ground off Hwy 96 near Seiad Valley in Klamath National Forest, about a 3 hour drive from the EPIC office in Arcata, CA. The exact location TBA.
+EPIC’s 2017 Basecamp will be located at a public camp ground off Hwy 96 near Happy Camp in Klamath National Forest, about a 3 hour drive from the EPIC office in Arcata, CA. Exact location TBA.
 Our site is located in a shaded area adjacent to the Wild and Scenic Klamath River and can accommodate a maximum of 30 people.
 The campsite features an area for dispersed tent camping and several picnic tables and campfire rings with grills, toilets and potable water.

 Check the Carpool Page to offer or find a ride!
 Before your carpool leaves please call the office to see if there are supplies you can help transport to camp!
 (707)822-7711.
 If you plan to drive please review EPIC’s Expectations for all Drivers, here.